Pages

 James Brown, Joe Tex, Patti Labelle, and Prince are just a few performers who gave fantastic shows which became the stuff of legends.

-But how many of us really know what it takes to do what they have accomplished?
+But how many of us really know what it takes to do what they do onstage?

 Constant touring and rehearsing takes a toll on the body and mind.
 Imagine (in the case of Sheila E) playing drums, congas and timbales until your fingers bleed.